-The episode, which is posted in its entirety on YouTube and embedded below, begins with Lynch immediately questioning if he’s actually interested in what he knows will be a new experience, saying as a kid he “climbed trees a little bit,” but that’s as far as his outdoorsman side has gone.
+The episode, which is posted in its entirety on YouTube, begins with Lynch immediately questioning if he’s actually interested in what he knows will be a new experience, saying as a kid he “climbed trees a little bit,” but that’s as far as his outdoorsman side has gone.
 From there, it gets only better.

 Lynch and Grylls stalk and kill a hog, with Grylls making Lynch repel down the side of a mountain to retrieve the hog.
 Lynch then is told to cut into the hog and cut out that night’s dinner.
 Despite being disgusted, Lynch goes for it and is successful — until Grylls wants to celebrate the kill with the traditional act of putting blood on Lynch’s face.

 That experience is just the beginning for Lynch, who at that point says, “If he’s again got me dangling off a cliff then I’mma gonna have to put paws on him.
 I’m going to put these hands on him.
 I don’t know how I’m going to do it yet, because I know he be fighting stuff out here in the wild so I gotta make sure my attack is planned right and well.”